solana-foundation/developer-content/content/guides/rpc/configure-solana-rpc-on-aws.md

   - node runner
 ---

+# Deprecated

+Running a solana node in the cloud requires significantly greater operational expertise to achieve stability and performance.
+Do not expect to find sympathetic voices should you chose this route and find yourself in need of support.

 # Solana on AWS

 Running Solana nodes on AWS can help to reduce operational costs and improve